PatrickJYKang/patrickjykang/scanner.md

 ![out2.png](out2.png)

 That said, the most prominent issue affecting these readings seems to be stray points going in all directions especially at edge of objects.
 This is a common issue known as "flying pixels".
 Generally these are mitigated through post-processing software fixes.
+Surprisingly, these "flying pixels" can reach multiple tens of centimetres away from the object scanned, which is not typical.
+These would be removed in post-processing in any case.